ConorMarco/BreckMinecraft/index.md

 ## MultiMC

 Download [MultiMC](https://multimc.org/#Download) and follow the installation instructions for your system.
+In the top bar, click `Settings`, then go to the `Java` tab on the right.
+Change the minimum and maximum memory allocation to the desired values - once again, we **recommend at least 4GB**.
+Close the settings.

 In the top left corner, hit `Add Instance`.
 Name the instance and then select `import from zip`.
 Now, in your browser, go to [this link which will download a zip version of the modpack.](https://www.curseforge.com/minecraft/modpacks/atm-3-lite/download/2756992) Finally, back in the new instance, select the downloaded zip file and you're good to lauch the profile (you may be prompted to login to your Minecraft account first).

 ## Server Details